bastien5066/ece-project-nodejs/README.md

 ```sh
 $ npm start
 ```
-or this to run NodeJS with NoDemon :
+or this command to run NodeJS with NoDemon :

 ```sh
 $ npm run dev
 ```

-Then, open your Internet browser and enter the following URL :
+Then, the application has been started and is listening and port 8080.
+Thus, open your Internet browser and enter the following URL :

  ```sh
 http://localhost:8080/